-- 1. Initial Allocation.
+- Initial Allocation.
 The County Administrator shall be responsible for the initial allocation of the position of every employee of the county to one of the classes in the plan. - 2.
 New Positions.
-When a new position is established and approved by the County Commission, the department head involved shall complete a position description covering the duties and responsibilities of such new position.
-The County Administrator shall allocate the position to one of the classes in the classification plan, unless a suitable class does not exist, in which case the County Administrator shall recommend that the County Commission establish a new class.
-Upon the recommendation and approval of such new class by the County Commission, the County Administrator shall allocate the new position to it. - 3.
-Allocation Appeals.
-If an employee has reason to believe that his or her position has been improperly allocated, such employee may, with the knowledge of the department head, request the County Administrator to review the allocation of such position.
-Any such request must be submitted in writing and contain a statement of justification.
-If not resolved to the employee's satisfaction, the employee may appeal to the County Commission in the manner provided in Section 12.
+When a new position is established approved by the County Commission, the and applicable department head shall complete a position description covering the duties and responsibilities The County Administrator of such new position. shall allocate the position to one of the classes in the classification plan, unless a suitable class does not exist, in which case the County Administrator shall recommend that the County Commission establish a new class.
+Upon the approval of such new class by the County Commission, the County Administrator shall allocate the new position to it.